ToshioCP/Rake-tutorial-for-beginners-en/sec4.md

 One important thing is that a header has been added.
 This is because you gave pandoc the `-s` option.
-Without `-s`, only the part between the body tags will be generated.
+Without `-s`, only the part between the body tags is generated.

 #### Preparation for Pandoc

 This section describes how to convert markdown to HTML and automate the work with Rake.

 Assume all source files are in the current directory.
+("Current directory" is `example/example4`).
-The generated HTML will be created in the docs directory.
+The generated HTML will be created in the `docs` directory.
 The markdown files are "sec1.md", "sec2.md", "sec3.md" and "sec4.md".

-The example files are in `example/example4`.

 In Pandoc markdown, we write metadata with % first.
 This represents the title, author and date.